Accruals and Prepayments: Understanding Their Role in Accounting

 Accounting Treatment

-Prepaid Expense Journal Entry:
+Prepaid Expense Journal Entry (when payment is made):

 Debit: Prepaid Expenses (Asset)